GLodi/blog/_posts/2020-08-29-how-i-made-justonecanvas.md

 # Load Testing

-I decided to test the capabilities of `gorilla/websocket` with [artillery](https://github.com/artilleryio/artillery/).
+I decided to test the capabilities of <span class="evidence">gorilla/websocket</span> with [artillery](https://github.com/artilleryio/artillery/).
 It allows me to make thousands of fake users that send predetermined moves to the server.